-This means that security must be tailored to the people, processes, and systems being protected.
-Generic security isn't effective,1 as proven by the billions of dollars lost each year to cybercrime.2 When the federal government suffered the worst data breach in American history,3 it was due to the dangerous misconception that generic security tools were working.
-In truth, management had no idea where its gaps actually were.
+Interweaving security requires tailoring it to the people, processes, and systems that are vulnerable, which means generic security isn't effective,1 as proven by the billions of dollars lost each year to cybercrime.2 When the federal government suffered the worst data breach in U.S. history,3 it was due to the dangerous misconception that generic security tools were working.
+But in truth, management had no idea where its gaps actually were.

 Learn more about our services, contact us to get started, or follow us on Twitter.

-Active in security since 1985, Scotch is a cybersecurity consultant, researcher, writer, and speaker.
+Active in security since 1985, Scotch is a cybersecurity consultant, researcher, hacker, writer, and speaker.

-Career highlights include 9 years as a security architect, platform engineer, and security coder/developer at Wells Fargo.
-While helping design the company's fraud detection, 2-factor authentication, E-vault, crypto acceleration, DMZ, cloud, and load balancing schemes, he innovated the use of honeypots to aid FBI fraud investigations.
+Career highlights include 9 years as a security architect and engineer at Wells Fargo, where he helped design the company's fraud detection, 2-factor authentication, E-vault, crypto acceleration, DMZ, cloud, and load balancing schemes, while innovating the use of honeypots to aid F.B.I. fraud investigations.

-He also spent 5 years as a Security Principal at Sempra, where he managed the security architecture and penetration testing of over 90 projects, including the massive $1B Advanced Meter (AMI) and $2B Pipeline Safety Enhancement Plan (PSEP) efforts, while following Homeland Security, Department of Energy, and NIST best practices.
+He also spent 5 years as a Security Principal at Sempra, where he managed the security architecture and penetration testing of over 90 projects, some with billion-dollar budgets, while following Homeland Security, Department of Energy, and NIST best practices.

-A Southern California native, Scotch studied English literature and computer science at the University of California, cryptography at Stanford, and Risk Management at Texas A&M. He is a member of the Upsilon Pi Epsilon (UPE) Honor Society for Computing Disciplines, and received his M.S. in Cybersecurity from the University of Maryland, a NSA Center of Excellence.
+Scotch studied English literature and computer science at the University of California, cryptography at Stanford, and Risk Management at Texas A&M. He is a member of the Upsilon Pi Epsilon (UPE) Honor Society for Computing Disciplines, and received his M.S. in Cybersecurity from the University of Maryland, a NSA Center of Excellence.
+He holds CISSP, CISM, Certified Data Privacy Solutions Engineer (CDPSE), and Certified Ethical Hacker (CEH) certifications.

 - Siponen, M. (2003, July).
 Information Security Management Standards: Problems and Solutions.
 In 7th Pacific Asia Conference on Information Systems (pp. 1550-1561).
 Proc. in PACIS, Adelaide, South Australia.
 Retrieved from: https://pdfs.semanticscholar.org/f5df/7683b6 51f9a90cb27fc30041a98311504a15.pdf